 Example: Let’s say you pay $1,846 per year for full coverage car insurance in Oregon with a clean driving record.
 A speeding ticket for exceeding the limit by 1-10 mph could result in an increase of roughly $516 per year, bringing the car insurance cost to $2,362.

-Does the Severity of the Speeding Ticket Affect Oregon Car Insurance Rates?
+Does the Severity of the Ticket Affect Oregon Car Insurance Rates?

 As mentioned earlier, the severity of your speeding ticket plays a significant role in how much your auto insurance rate increases.
 Here’s a closer look:

-• Moderate Speeding Ticket (11-29 mph over): This violation indicates a more blatant disregard for the speed limit and can lead to a steeper increase in insurance rates, averaging around 36%.
+- Moderate Speeding Ticket (11-29 mph over): This violation shows a clear disregard for the speed limit.
+As a result, insurance rates often rise sharply, averaging around 36 percent.

 Can I Fight a Speeding Ticket to Avoid Higher Insurance Rates?